tobyornottobe/maraoz.github.io/road-to-agi.md

 ⬜ AI that can create new explanations on how the world works and share it with humans. (scientist mindset)
 ⬜ AI that can convince other humans or AIs of their new ideas.
 ⬜ AI that can coordinate huge amounts of (maybe all?) humans.
 (AGI as new world order)

+Have improvement ideas for the roadmap?
+Solved one of the challenges?
+[Suggest a change on GitHub!](https://github.com/maraoz/maraoz.github.io/edit/master/road-to-agi.md)